iamnaveen8851/Book-Management-System_APP-Backend/README.md

 ### Stage 10.
 How to implement Search the books by title
          - we'll perfom in the booksRouter.get() method

+### Stage 11.
+How to filter the books by author
+        - update book Schema
+        - update the router bookRouter.get() method
 ## packages

 - express